DanBradbury/LeagueApi/README.md

 ## Contributing

-If you find any issues and would like to submit a PR I'd love to get it merged in and make the gem better.
+If you find any issues or have ideas for improvement please submit a PR and I'd love to get it merged in and make the gem better.